Not-a-true-statement/Hackintosh-OC-XPS-13-9300/README.md

 | **Fingerprint reader** | ❌ Not working | Probably will never work, disabled to save power. |
 | **Windows Hello** | ❌ Not working | Probably will never work, disabled to save power. |
 | **SD Reader** | ❌ Not tested||

+# Bios
+## Info
+This is for bios version 1.2.0, but make sure the values are valid for your bios, whatever the version.
+## CFG Lock enable
+Copy contents of Bios modification to Downloads folder.
+Run cfglock.sh as sudo.
+Make sure the values are correct.
+Edit the script, uncomment putvar and run as sudo again.